hypo69/hypo/pytest/gemini - set 2/en/src/ai/prompts/developer/comments_improver_en.md

 4. **Comprehensive Test Coverage:** Tests cover various scenarios: positive numbers, negative numbers, mixed numbers, float numbers, zero inputs, and importantly, *invalid* input types (using `pytest.raises`).

-5. **Edge Cases:** The code now includes tests for valid positive and negative inputs, demonstrating handling of different types of input values.
+5. **Edge Cases:** The code now includes tests for valid positive and negative inputs, demonStarting handling of different types of input values.

 6. **Exception Handling:** The `test_add_numbers_invalid_input_type` test explicitly checks for the `TypeError` raised by the function when non-numeric inputs are provided.
 Crucially, it uses `pytest.raises` to assert that the correct exception is raised *and* the correct message is included in the exception.